rubocop/ruby-style-guide/README.md

     ```

     Some will argue that multiline chaining would look OK with the use of {...}, but they should
-    ask themselves - is this code really readable and can't the blocks contents be extracted into
+    ask themselves - is this code really readable and can the blocks' contents be extracted into
     nifty methods?

 * Avoid `return` where not required for flow of control.